 Students will be informed of flight travel dates and information soon.
-Students will receive information about a group flight.
-Students must ensure that they arrive at their location on the specified date and time.
+You will have the option of using the CGSE's travel agent, Advantage Travel, or booking your flight independently.
+Students must ensure that they arrive at their location on the specified date.
 Students who arrive earlier than the specified date will be responsible for their lodging; likewise, students who remain after the end of the program will also be responsible for their accommodations.